A 1-day workshop that will turn your thinking upside down, to explore challenges from different perspectives.

 Quick answer: Anyone can and should participate in an ideation session from time to time.

-Long answer: Innovation projects work best when there is a multi-disciplinary team driving the venture, the same goes for ideation sessions.
+Long answer: Innovation projects work best when a multi-disciplinary team drives the venture.
+The same goes for ideation sessions.
 Try to get a good mix of technical and commercial profiles from different business units in the room.

 HOW MANY PEOPLE SHOULD PARTICIPATE?

 Quick answer: Between 6 and 25.

 Long answer: We have run ideation workshops with groups as small as 2 people and with groups of over 100 people.
 Generally, you divide each group into smaller groups of 3 to 5 people.
 The more people in the room, the more ideas you’ll get (and the more complicated the workshop becomes).